jake-knerr/jakes-dictionary/README.md

 a design pattern designed to deal with multithreading issues.

+#### Consistency Patterns, Strong Consistency, Weak Consistency, Eventual Consistency

+patterns that help ensure that data is consistent across distributed systems (nodes).

+Strong consistency ensures all nodes see the same data at the same time.
+Weak consistency allows for a lag between nodes seeing the same data.
+Eventual consistency allows for a lag between nodes seeing the same data, but eventually, all nodes will see the same data.

 #### Consistent Hashing

 a distributed hashing scheme that is independent of the number of servers in the system, which makes it easier for a backend system to scale.